Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir -> creates a directory my_dir with 751 permission
-chgrp school hello -> changes the group owner to school from hello chown -hR vincent:staff . -> Chnages owner to vincent and group owner to staff
+chgrp school hello -> changes the group owner to school from hello chown -hR vincent:staff . -> Chnages owner to vincent and group owner to staff chown -h vincent:staff -hello -> Chnage the owner and group owner of hello to vincent and staff